ajdavis/emptysquare-hugo/emptysquare/content/vote-for-my-confoo-2019-talks.md

 +++
 category = ['Programming']
 date = '2018-09-24T08:35:26.687063'
-description = 'I have some ideas to share at ConFoo 2019 in Montr\xc3\xa9al.
+description = 'I have some ideas to share at ConFoo 2019 in Montréal.
 Vote for me!' draft = false enable_lightbox = true tag = []